Brian Kerr (Irish football manager): Other work

 Kerr turned his attention to television as a studio analyst and co-commentator for RTÉ Sport.
 On 21 August 2016, while commenting on the Burnley vs Liverpool match, he stated the following: "I must say about Klavan, they surprised me when they signed him.
 He plays for Estonia, he has about 120 caps.
 He played against the Faroes when I was in the Faroes and I remember studying him before the match and thinking he was a bit of a weak link.
 I never thought he was a fella who would be playing for Liverpool in the Premier League.
 Maybe my judgement wasn't very good but we got three goals against him with the Faroes."
 This was confirmed to be untrue by the Estonian FA who replied to Kerr's allegations stating many inaccuracies as Klavan was not involved in the suggested game.

 Kerr works as a studio analyst for matches shown on Virgin Media Sport.

 Activism

 In 2016, Kerr was one of two Irish sportspeople along with Timmy Hammersley to put his name to an open letter protesting Bank of Ireland's decision to shut down the accounts of the Ireland Palestine Solidarity Campaign.

+In May 2026, he joined several high-profile figures in signing an open letter to the Football Association of Ireland (FAI), calling for a boycott of matches against Israel due to the humanitarian crisis in Palestine.